Raiders of the Hidden Ark

 Andrew Lawler, author of Under Jerusalem: The Buried History of the World’s Most Contested City said ‘The Parker expedition ranks as the weirdest of all archaeological excavations, yet the details of what took place in Jerusalem in the early 1900s have remained mysterious.
 Thanks to Graham Addison’s meticulous sleuthing, we now have a much clearer-and even more fascinating-glimpse into an expedition that rocked the world.”

-the expedition started in 1908, when a Finnish scholar convinced a group of young Englishmen from wealthy and titled families he had uncovered secret cyphers in the Bible showing where the Ark was hidden.
+The expedition started in 1908, when a Finnish scholar convinced a group of young Englishmen from wealthy and titled families he had uncovered secret cyphers in the Bible showing where the Ark was hidden.
 They were educated at Eton, had fought in elite units of the British military and socialised with European royalty and rich Americans.
+One had thwarted an assassination attempt on Queen Victoria when he was a schoolboy.
+Another had taken part in the infamous Jameson Raid which helped trigger the Boer War.
+Most of the funding came from the family of one of the richest men to have ever lived in Australia.
 They headed for Jerusalem on a private yacht to dig for the Ark.
 With them were a Swiss psychic, a Finnish socialist poet, and a Swedish captain who had experienced the darkest heart of colonial madness in the Belgian Congo.

 The Parker expedition unwittingly ‘scattered sparks in the religious tinder-heap’ that is Jerusalem.
-Its impact still has echoes today.
+Its impact still has echoes today.ar

 The New York Times was one of the first US newspapers to cover the incident and its aftermath.
 On 4th May 1911, the paper carried a report headlined ‘Fears Diggers Took Ark of Covenant’.
 Three days later, they ran a double-page spread headlined ‘Have Englishmen Found the Ark of the Covenant?’ and a sub-heading of: